AKSW/docs.ontowiki.net/Installation-Tutorial.md

     - Compile the libraries

             AKSW-OntoWiki-062a14e$ sudo make deploy
-    - Activate the ICONV and ODBC extensions in `/etc/php/php.ini`
+    - Activate the iconv and ODBC extensions in `/etc/php/php.ini`

         Uncomment the following lines: